elainecui9/Java/Project 3/src/README.md

 These files are where the tests are completed to check whether or not the code written in the respective files work correctly (junit may need to be implemented for the tests to work).

-<b>ScoringtestRule.java, WorthPoints.java, List.java, & Node.java:</b>
+<b>ScoringTestRule.java, WorthPoints.java, List.java, & Node.java:</b>

 These classes are supportive files that will allow other parts of the project run smoothly.